roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

 Sources: 1 (passive)

 Node parameters:
-- int "max_size" : maximum number of packets to buffer (10)
+- unsigned long "max_size" : maximum number of packets to buffer (10)
+                             Must be >= 1.
+- unsigned long "min_size" : minimum number of packets that need to be in the buffer before a packet can be taken out (1).
+                             Must be >= 1.
-- int "lift_count" : whenever the size of the buffer drops to 0,
-                     lift_count packets will be pre-buffered before
-                     the attached sink is allowed to take any packets out of the buffer (0)
+- unsigned long "lift_count" : whenever the size of the buffer drops to 0, lift_count packets will be pre-buffered before the attached sink is allowed to take any packets out of the buffer (0).
+A lift_count of 0 has the same effect as a lift_count of 1.
-- int "drop_count" : number of packets to drop at the front of the buffer (older packets) when a new packet arrives for a buffer that has reached its maximum size (0)
+- unsigned int "drop_count" : number of packets to drop at the front of the buffer (older packets) when a new packet arrives for a buffer that has reached its maximum size (0).
+                              If this is zero, no new packet will be added to a buffer that has reached its maximum size, i.e. newly arriving packets will be dropped.

+Control interfaces: zapIPacketBuffer

 Input stream:
 any